ragnarocker13/python-pandas-automation/README.md

-# Python Automation with Pandas and Selenium
+# Python ETL with Pandas and Selenium

-All codes were ran and tested in Jupyter Notebook and VScode.
+All codes were run and tested in Jupyter Notebook and VScode.

 ## PYTHON LIBRARIES REQUIRED